preemptive/jsdefender-samples/Ionic/Ionic5Angular11/README.md

-# PreEmptive Ionic React sample app
+# PreEmptive Ionic Angular sample app

 ## About this project
 This project displays list of planets using [SWAPI planets](https://swapi.dev/api/planets/?page=1) API upon landing the app.
 This project showcases how to integrate the JSDefender with your project.